lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 November 21: fixed a bug in the code due to uplevel and switched to using `\partshook` to change indentation.
 Uplevel is limited to only a single page and cannot have a page break inside of it.

-January 20: Added a mention to the fact that the better method also breaks the "go to pdf location in code" feature of many editors, as everything is now just an argument for a macro.
+January 20: Added a mention to the fact that the better method also breaks the "Go to PDF location in code" feature of many editors, as everything is now just an argument for a command.

 Special thanks to [this Stack Overflow post](https://stackoverflow.com/questions/8160514/is-there-css-for-typesetting-the-latex-logo-in-html) for the CSS for the <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> logo.